dt-alliances/cas-quickstart/README.md

 # Overview

-The guide shows how to setup and use the [Dynatrace Cloud Automation](https://www.dynatrace.com/platform/cloud-automation/) that provides an easy, event-based integration point for external tools such as testing services, notification services, and incident management services.
+The guide shows how to setup and use the [Dynatrace Cloud Automation](https://www.dynatrace.com/platform/cloud-automation/) that provides an easy, event-based integration platform for external tools such as testing services, notification services, and incident management services.

 The main goal of Dynatrace Cloud Automation is to enable Development, DevOps and SRE teams to build better quality software faster by bringing Observability, Orchestration, Automation, and Intelligence by: